-- Responsive Typography With Sass Maps2
+- Responsive Typography With Sass Maps

-- Whitespace Characters in Unicode & HTML4
+- Whitespace Characters in Unicode & HTML

 - The Good, The Bad and The Great Examples of Web Typography

-- Freebie: Freebie: Exo 2.0, a Sans Serif Font6
+- Freebie: Freebie: Exo 2.0, a Sans Serif Font

 In practice, however, publishing on the web is supposed to be fast, and the little details are often overlooked, which is a pity, because they are not only pleasing to the eye but also improve the reading experience.